-Warby Parker makes purchasing your prescription eyewear online a smooth process by offering you the ability to try on the frames on their website through their home try-on program.
-When this was first introduced, it was an industry-changing idea and many companies have followed suit with their own home try-on programs.
+Warby Parker makes purchasing your prescription eyewear online a smooth process by offering you the ability to try on the frames on their website through their home try-on program or if you have a newer phone you could use the new AR technology and use the virtual try-on through Warby Parker’s app.

 Warby Parker eyeglasses

 For me picking out the frames when it comes to my prescription glasses is always the most challenging part.
 I have a larger than average head and frames are always so small.
-Warby Parker does a great job at organizing the frames by narrow, medium and wide to help select the frames a bit easier.
+Warby Parker does a great job of organizing the frames by narrow, medium, and wide to help select the frames a bit easier.

 Whenever I select frames that I plan on putting Transition lenses in I generally will pick a frame that is a larger fit to give it more of a sunglass feel.
 That is something that is not a requirement when purchasing Transition lenses, that is just a personal preference of mine.